7.8. Courtroom Players: Judges and Court Staff

 The sole qualification to be a judge in most jurisdictions is graduating from a law school and membership in the state’s bar association.
 Although the trend is for judges to be lawyers prior, a few jurisdictions do not require justices of the peace or municipal judges to be attorneys.

-States procedures in selecting judges vary tremendously.
+States’ procedures in selecting judges vary tremendously.
 “Almost no two states are alike and many states employ different methods of selection depending on the different levels of the judiciary creating ‘hybrid’ systems of selection” [3].
-Nevertheless, the primary differences surround whether judges are elected or appointed, or selected based on merit.
-There are four primary methods used to select judges in the United States: appointment, with or without confirmation by another agency; partisan political election; non-partisan election; and a combination of nomination by a commission, appointment and periodic reelection (the Missouri Plan).
+Nevertheless, the primary differences surround whether judges are elected appointed, or selected based on merit.
+There are four primary methods used to select judges in the United States: appointment, with or without confirmation by another agency; partisan political election; non-partisan election; and a combination of nomination by a commission, appointment, and periodic reelection (the Missouri Plan).

 There are variations within these four primary methods.
-As noted above, states may use different methods to select judges based on the level in the judicial hierarchy.
+As noted above, states may use different methods to select judges based on the level of the judicial hierarchy.
 For example, municipal judges may be appointed, while supreme court judges are elected.
-Each selection method has its critics and advocates, and the relative merits of each are generally judged by the selection methods ability to achieve judicial independence and accountability.
+Each selection method has its critics and advocates, and the relative merits of each are generally judged by the selection method’s ability to achieve judicial independence and accountability.
 Notwithstanding the critiques of each of the methods, there has been little empirical evidence that the quality of judges, in terms of competency, effectiveness, or honesty, varies depending on the methods used to select the judge.
 [4] [5][6]

 The length of time a judge will “sit”, called a term in office or tenure, varies greatly, generally from four to sixteen years.
-Frequently, the term for a trial judge is less than a term for an appellate judge.
+Frequently, the term for a trial judge is less than the term for an appellate judge.
 At the appellate level, six years is the shortest term, and many states use terms of ten years or more for their appellate judges.
 Only a few states have lifetime tenure for their judges.

 In the federal system, the President appoints Article III judges (U.S. District Court, U.S. Circuit Court, and U.S. Supreme Court judges) with the advice and consent of the Senate.
-In Article III, U.S. Constitution states that federal judges are appointed to “hold their Offices during Good Behavior.”
+In Article III, the U.S. Constitution states that federal judges are appointed to “hold their Offices during Good Behavior.”
 On February 25, 2019, the Court in Rizo v.
 Yovino, ___ U.S. ___ (2019) refused to address the merits of the case (an important employment wage discrimination case) because the judge who wrote the Ninth Circuit opinion died eleven days before its release.
 What will likely become an oft-quoted sentiment, “Federal judges are appointed for life, not for eternity.”

 The district courts appoint federal magistrate judges to either four or eight-year terms.
 Though it would seem that politics has played an increasing role in the selection of judges in the federal system, perceptions are influenced by what we currently hear and read.
 The reality is that complaints of political overreaching in selecting federal judges have been with us since the federal courts were first staffed.